vvvv/visualprogramming.net/content/blog/2024/Monthly Reviews/vvvvhat-happened-in-november-2024/index.md

 Here is your current best opportunity for getting started with vvvv via courses run by [The NODE Institute](https://thenodeinstitute.org/)

-### Starting soon
+- Starting soonis a 6 session [beginner course part 2 "Deep Dive"](https://thenodeinstitute.org/courses/ws24-5-vvvv-beginners-part-ii/) starts January 13th
-- 6 session [beginner course part 2 "Deep Dive"](https://thenodeinstitute.org/courses/ws24-5-vvvv-beginners-part-ii/) starts January 13th
+- And, make sure not to miss the [Advent of Code](https://www.twitch.tv/tobyklight) by [TobyKLight](https://github.com/TobyKLight) live on Twitch!

 ## Contributions